21coolkarni/COVID-WARRIOR/README.md

   COVID hospitals reuire frequent sanitization and social destancing between health workers.
   To achive this we have created a robot which is capable of Liquid sanitization and UV light sinitization(Concept),and a container which can be used to deliver important equipments to health workers inside the covid ward.
-  **-We won first prize with 20,000 cash prize for this project in national level event Avishkar conducted by ZEEL group of institutes.** https://www.youtube.com/watch?v=NvHZcWswfts
+  <ins>**-We won first prize with 20,000 cash prize for this project in national level event Avishkar conducted by ZEEL group of institutes.**</ins>
+  https://www.youtube.com/watch?v=NvHZcWswfts